hmelner/MeshtasticNetworkGuide/StepsToImplement.md

 Note:<br>

-Recommend devices with newer “Semtech SX126x or LR11xx series”<br>
+Recommend devices with newer “Semtech SX126x or LR11xx series”
-- Increased receive and transmit performance
+- Increased receive and transmit performance<br>
-<br>Recommend using “nRF52-based devices” – preferred for solar and handset
+Recommend using “nRF52-based devices” – preferred for solar and handset

 **Best for Beginners: RAK Meshtastic Starter Kit or LILYGO T-Echo**
 * Look for these features: <ul>